 See heaven, nature and spiritual truth through new eyes

-Until I stumbled across Ecstasy I considered Christian fiction to be spiritual baby-food – all mushy!
+Until I stumbled across Euphoria I considered Christian fiction to be spiritual baby-food – all mushy!
 I saw myself as a mature Christian, dining on strong spiritual meat, quite above reading anything as trivial as “Christian Fiction.”

 I did – and I haven’t been the same since.